EricssonResearch/Multicast-OSCOAP/draft-ietf-core-oscore-groupcomm.md

 --- abstract

-This document describes a method for protecting group communication over the Constrained Application Protocol (CoAP).
-The proposed method relies on Object Security for Constrained RESTful Environments (OSCORE) and the CBOR Object Signing and Encryption (COSE) format.
+This document describes a mode for protecting group communication over the Constrained Application Protocol (CoAP).
+The proposed mode relies on Object Security for Constrained RESTful Environments (OSCORE) and the CBOR Object Signing and Encryption (COSE) format.
 In particular, it is defined how OSCORE should be used in a group communication setting, while fulfilling the same security requirements for request messages and related response messages.
-Source authentication of all messages exchanged within the group is ensured, by means of digital signatures produced through private keys of sender devices and embedded in the protected CoAP messages.
+Source authentication of all messages exchanged within the group is ensured, by means of digital signatures produced through private keys of sender endpoints and embedded in the protected CoAP messages.

 --- middle